QEHS-Websites/Overview/README.md

 A website with buttons, narrated in a linear sequence
 - Cell Phones and devices: click anywhere on the page to advance (navigation of narration at the bottom)
 - Able to include GIFs here like Realtors Website

 ---

-Include <noscript>MESSAGE ABOUT SAFETY and this page does not run JavaScript</noscript>

----